Express Mole Checks

 So how likely are you to develop skin cancer?
 Fair skin, hair and eye colour, family history of skin cancer, the number of moles you already have, and excessive childhood exposure with fair skin, are all factors to think about.

-The cost of a private express mole check
+What is the cost of a private mole check assisted by AI?

 Up to 3 individual moles 30 minutes - £150